-Case Study: Installing dropped kerbs, tactile paving and reducing the width of a side-road at the junction of Merchiston Ave and Yeaman Place make it easier and safer to use for everyone walking and wheeling.
+CASE STUDY: Installing dropped kerbs, tactile paving and reducing the width of a side-road at the junction of Merchiston Ave and Yeaman Place

+Where Merchiston Avenue and Yeaman Place meet, we have changed the layout of the junction to make it easier and safer to use for everyone walking and wheeling.
 The pavements have been widened.
 Someone walking or wheeling along Yeaman Place now needs to spend less time on the road when crossing Merchiston Avenue.
 Vehicles need to go slowly when turning in or out of the junction, making it safer for the most vulnerable street users - people walking and wheeling.
 The wider pavement means there's enough space for people walking along the street and those going in and out of the corner shop.
 The tactile paving and dropped kerbs mean that people with visual impairments and people wheeling can cross the street more easily.
 Over the next decade we will improve many more streets in this way.